 It’s 205 km (127 miles) south-east of Prague and 136 km (85 miles) north of Vienna, Austria.

 Brno Moravia is one of the most underrated cities in Europe.
 We had been tipped off by an old friend that it was rather special, but it blew the both of us away.
 It’s a gorgeous city with a stunning Gothic cathedral on top of one hill and a medieval castle on the summit of another.
-There is also plenty of exquisite Czech architecture from medieval to Baroque to Art Nouveau to functionalist, and some great Brno restaurants and bars to discover.

 The Brno temperature in winter is similar to most other parts of Central Europe.
 We visited Brno in December and January, with maximum temperatures around 5°C and minimum night temperatures dropping to -6°C.